kroebuck/werewolf/WerewolfWebApp.md

 ## Ideas for the webapp

-### Host options before game start
-- Send role selection info to other in room as host is selecting them

 ### Timer for voting

 The players shouldn't need more than a few minutes (say 5?).